Comprehensive approach to protecting the land

 Each year, Devon handles millions of barrels of fluids.
 Keeping oil, produced water, recycled water and other materials properly contained is a guiding principle of our Environmental, Health and Safety (EHS) Philosophy.
 We take a comprehensive approach to preventing, responding to and remediating spills from our equipment and facilities.
 Devon sets an annual corporate goal for reducing our spill rate that keeps us focused on preventive measures and best practices.

 Our environmental management program includes a Spill Prevention Countermeasures and Control (SPCC) protocol that drives compliance with the U.S. Environmental Protection Agency (EPA) SPCC Rule and other environmental rules and regulations.
 The protocol details the responsibilities, equipment, procedures and steps to prevent, control and provide adequate countermeasures to an unplanned discharge.
 It also specifies the training required for all personnel in designing, building and operating oil-handling or storage equipment, including an annual spill response training exercise and briefing.
 Devon requires our contractors to meet or exceed the standards in our SPCC protocol.

-One of the important steps we take to prevent spills is making employees and contractors aware of their responsibility to immediately report near misses, such as a storage tank approaching full volume or signs of wear that may result in a leak.
-We respond and make repairs as needed to stop any potential spill.
+We make every employee and contractor aware of their responsibility to prevent spills by immediately reporting near misses, such as a storage tank approaching full volume or signs of wear that may result in a leak.
+We respond to near misses and make any necessary adjustments to prevent spills.